russellgeoff/mkaz.github.io/_posts/2012-07-27-tmux-terminal-multiplexer.md

 To start a session simply: `$ tmux`

-Once started, you issue commands using `ctrl-b` (default), this is called the &#8220;prefix".
+Once started, you issue commands using `ctrl-b` (default), this is called the "prefix".
 You can also map another key, I'm used to using `ctrl-w` in screen, so I remap mine in tmux.

 To rebind keys: create `~/.tmux.conf`